ehsteve/roentgen/docs/guide/transmission.rst

 Mass Attenuation Coefficient
 ----------------------------
 The primary component that mediates the x-ray attenuation through a material is its mass attenuation coefficient.
-These tabulated values can be inspected using the `roentgen.absorption.MassAttenuationCoefficient` object.
+These tabulated values can be inspected using `roentgen.absorption.MassAttenuationCoefficient`.
 To create one::

     from roentgen.absorption import MassAttenuationCoefficient